Are you looking to move to Oklahoma City? Read on to find out which neighborhoods offer the best in culture

 There are many different parts of Oklahoma City that provide a vibrant lifestyle.
-Here are the best neighborhoods to live in the city.
+Here are the best neighborhoods to live in.

 Bricktown is where you live if you want to be near all of the major entertainment destinations in Oklahoma City.
 This neighborhood, located to the east of the city’s downtown, is known as its main entertainment district.